 A Parent’s Passion for Caregiving

-One thing all of the Manchester staff have in common is passion for their work, and Shuford’s passion in caring for the elderly comes partly from her life experiences.
+One thing all of the Manchester staff have in common is the passion for their work, and Shuford’s passion for caring for the elderly comes partly from her life experiences.
 Her great grandparents made her feel secure and protected, and gave her a tremendous amount of love and attention when she was a child, she said.